 Z

-1.8 Where to go with ideas
+1.9 Where to Go With Ideas

 All are encouraged to explore and offer new and better ways doing things, explaining things and subjects we cover.
 What we don’t want to do is reinvent the wheel for each new person.
 The purpose of this guide is to show that we have thought through many of the details of what we do.
 That being said, suggestions should go to the person connected with the type of idea you have, content to Lisa, style to John, operations to Michelle.

-1.9 Where to go with questions/problems
+1.10 Where to Go With Questions/Problems

-General rule of thumb would be to follow the responibilites as outlined.
+General rule of thumb would be to follow the responsibilities as outlined.
 In some cases, such as delivery of content Tracie Neeley would have answers.
 File video would fall under Jeannie Workman.
 Dealing with media issues such as transcriptions, archives, back ups might be Devon.
 We ask you not to guess unless absolutely needed.
 Of course editors would understand editing questions, producers, producer questions and writers, writer questions.
 There is an excellent chance Michelle Fisher or John Crossman can answer your questions.

 2. The Standard School Improvement Production Cycle